AlizadeAlireza/aave_defi_smartcontract_Brownie/README.md

 erc20 token have an approved function that make sure that  whenever we send a token to somebody or whenever a token calls a function that uses our tokens we actually have given them premission to do so.

-the maximum amount that you can borrow will always be lees than you collateral.
+the maximum amount that you can borrow will always be less than you collateral.
 Ethereum loan to value is 80% and if we have more than 82.5% borrowed will actually get liquidated.